 Other Saints We Remember Today

-St. Thomas Aquinas (1274), Priest, Religious, Doctor, The Angelic Doctor, Patron of Catholic Schools, Scholars, Theologians, and Booksellers
+St. Thomas Aquinas (traditional day), Priest, Religious, Doctor, The Angelic Doctor, Patron of Catholic Schools, Scholars, Theologians, and Booksellers